Where To Study

 A library keeps you contained and focused, but you can still take a break.
 You can get up, walk around, read a magazine or newspaper.
 Many have coffee shops right there.

-Libraries are where the research stuff is—the books, the magazines, the journals.
+College libraries are where the research stuff is—the books, the magazines, the journals.
 And they’re full of librarians just waiting to answer questions.
 Everything you are going to need for your A— all right there.

 You can always find a spot that feels right for you in the library.
 You can hide in a dark corner or find a bright open area.
 There are dozens of spots, all with a different feel, all under one roof.

-My library study spot was at the very back table in the wide open area of the main library.
+My library spot was at the very back table in the wide open area of the main library.
 Nobody sitting behind me.
 A big window for natural light.
 A wide open view in front of me all the way to the door.

 I could look around and see everyone coming and going.
 I was near the newspaper and magazine area.
 I could get up and take a break.
 I’d walk around, read the paper, and get right back to work.